arvati/crypto-keys/docs/docs.md

 <a name="module_crypto-keys--Key+jwkThumbprint"></a>

 #### key.jwkThumbprint ⇒
-Get Jwk Thumbprint of the key with default parameters alg='SHA-256', output='binary'
+Get Jwk Thumbprint of the decrypted key with default parameters alg='SHA-256', output='binary'

 **Kind**: instance property of [<code>Key</code>](#exp_module_crypto-keys--Key)
 **Returns**: Jwk Thumbprint of the key